spmedia/Crypto-Scam-and-Crypto-Phishing-Threat-Intel-Feed/README.md

 - Works with DNS servers like PowerDNS or BIND9

 ### Note
-- All domains added to this list are 1 year old or less (domain age wise) at the time of being added + are actively being used to scam people ⚠️🧙‍♂️
+- All domains added to this list are 1 year old or less (domain age wise) at the time of being added
+- These websites are actively being used to scam people ⚠️🚩🧙‍♂️
 - Freshest/new domains are added to the bottom of the list

 ![alt text](https://i.imgur.com/JA22DtP.png)